What can you expect when your baby is four weeks old?

 How much should a 4-week-old baby be eating?

 For a guideline feeding amount, weigh your baby and then feed them about 150ml-200ml per kilo.
-Although don’t worry if your baby seems to be overeating, she know how much she should or shouldn’t eat at this stage and will only eat when she wants to.
+Although don’t worry if your baby seems to be overeating, she knows how much she should or shouldn’t eat at this stage and will only eat when she wants to.
 Whether you're breastfeeding or using formula, follow your baby's lead.

 If you’re having trouble breastfeeding, it might be time to seek help and make sure there’s nothing else going on, so book an appointment with your GP and ask for some support.
 In the meantime, check out these tips for the best positions to try when breastfeeding.